 Sl.
-No. Name of the meeting Sitting fees in Rs. (per meeting)

-1. Board Meeting 50,000
+No. Name of the meeting Sitting fees in Rs. (per meeting) 1.
+Board Meeting 50,000

-2. Audit Committee 25,000

-Meeting

-3. Nomination and 10,000

-Remuneration

-Committee Meeting

-The statement of Disclosure of Remuneration under Section 197 of the employees There are drawing no remuneration exceeding the limits as provided under Section 197 the Companies Act, 2013 read with Rule 5(2) of Companies (Appointment Remuneration of Managerial Personnel) Rules, 2014.
+There are no employees drawing remuneration exceeding the limits as provided under Section 197 of the Companies Act, 2013 read with Rule 5(2) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.